ZenithVal/OSCLock/README.md

 <br>

 # Encryption
-Encryption uses very basic encryption to obfuscate the config.toml and timer files.
-After pressing { in the app, you'll be prompted with a password prompt.
-You can paste from your clipboard if you wish.
+Encryption uses very basic (and easily breakable) encryption to obfuscate the config.toml and timer files.
+After pressing { in the app, you'll be prompted to enter a password.
 If encryption is enabled, the timer can not simply be ended early by deleting the timer files.
 Decryption will force end the current time.

-It's only "effective" if OSCLock is the only method easily available to open the lock.
-You can do this by not keeping the eSmartLock app or not memorizing the login and logging out.
-Encrypt OSCLock with a code impossible to remember, maybe print it or DM it to someone you trust to send back to you if needed.

-Goes without saying, only use this if you're confident and have confirmed it can open your lock!
+A fun way to use this might be encrypting the app with a code you don't remember and giving it to someone you trust.
+Goes without saying, **only use this if you're confident and have confirmed it can open your lock and you're BEING SAFE.**

 <br>

 # FAQ
+### Q: How safe is this?
+- **For like the 3rd time, IT'S NOT.** PLEASE exercise caution.
+- **Do not put the lock on anything that could put YOU in danger.**
+- Bluetooth is unreliable as heck.
+It'll drop randomly sometimes.
+- Remember you can't open the lock without clicking the unlock button!
+- You charged the lock, right?
+- **HAVE.
+A. BACKUP.
+PLAN.**

 ### Q: What locks does this work with?
 Theoretically, this should work with ANY bleueooth Lock that uses the ESmartLock App. <br>
 Look for the white/green color laytout with the ESmartLock Icon.
 If a specific brand doesnt work please let us know.